 Doctoral Student Fellows of the Center participate with the Faculty Fellows in the Center’s weekly seminars as well as in other events during the year.
 Doctoral Student Fellows are also provided with shared office space at 20 Cooper Square for the duration of the fellowships.
 The aim of the residency is to allow students to finish their dissertations during the fellowship year.

-Fellows are expected to be in residence in New York within the University community for the entire year of their residency.
-The weekly luncheon seminar is mandatory for all doctoral student participants.
+Fellows must be in residence in New York City for the entire academic year of their residency.
+Attendance at the weekly seminar is mandatory for all Doctoral Student Fellows.

-Doctoral student applicants must be nominated by their department.
-Departments may submit not more than three nominations (unranked).
+ELIGIBILITY: Doctoral student applicants must be nominated by their department.
+Departments may submit up to three nominations (unranked).

 All Ph.D. candidates who have completed all degree requirements except for the dissertation and are maintaining matriculation with full-time status in the humanities and arts disciplines in the Graduate School of Arts and Science (including IFA, Performance Studies, and Cinema Studies) or the Steinhardt School are eligible to apply.
 Candidates must already have made significant progress on their dissertations.

 Strong priority will be given to students in their final year.
 Doctoral Fellows who are fully funded by the Center are expected not to teach during the fellowship year.
 GSAS students may apply for a fellowship for post-MacCracken support.